Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 You can easily disable a button when the user doesn't own the permission to perform the action related to the button.
-The ContentActionComponent provides the property permission that must contain the permission to check and a property disableWithNoPermission that can be true if you want see the button disabled.
+The ContentActionComponent provides the property permission that must contain the permission to check and a property disableWithNoPermission that can be true if you want to see the button disabled.

 ```html
 <adf-document-list ...>